ahlisbon/CJKmaterialProcessing/Update Log and Known Bugs.md

 Add new field in GUI to build search strings with OCLC#s so that if an item is a dupe in WorldCat, if can link back to the local record in the spreadsheet. ^ 2025-08-08

 ##Fixed/Implimented
+- Support for searching and pulling data from WorldCat added. ^ 2025-08-21 ^ 1.04
-- Updated .ini filename from "Bibdata to Spreadsheet" to "CJKmP - Settings" ^ 2025-05-29 ^ 1.03
+- .ini filename from "Bibdata to Spreadsheet" to "CJKmP - Settings" ^ 2025-05-29 ^ 1.03
 - FirstSearch loads with "Home" screen instead of "Basic Search" or "Advanced Search" ^ 2025-05-29 ^ 1.03
 - Formatting of total volume data for journals, should equal n/a ^ 2024-11-22 ^ 1.02
 - FirstSeach Dupe column has a link to your local catalog. ^ 2024-11-22 ^ 1.02